They say…

 Two Pints

-From Jacobite Ale [see previous post] to a brewery offering a beer called King Billy might once have seemed a jump too far, but anyone who appreciates great beer should find room for them both. is an outgrown dating from 1984 and based at the New Inn pub in a tiny village near Pickering in the North York Moors national park.
+From Jacobite Ale [see previous post] to a brewery offering a beer called King Billy might once have seemed a jump too far, but anyone who appreciates great beer should find room for them both. is an outgrown brewpub dating from 1984 and based at the New Inn pub in a tiny village near Pickering in the North York Moors national park.

 Its range of nine bottled beers are all bottle conditioned and all vegetarian and vegan.
 The ones I’ve tried are distinctive and packed full of flavour, and you can shop for a mail order mixed case on the web or over the phone.

-Two Pints Bitter was the brewery’s first brew as a draught beer, so named because it was so good that drinking one pint was as good as drinking two.
-It’s a rich lively golden colour with a fine but low white head and a tart spiced apple and blackberry aroma, made from pale and crystal malt and hopped with Challenger and East Kent Goldings.
+Two Pints was the brewery’s first brew as a draught beer, so named because it was so good that drinking one pint was as good as drinking two.
+It’s a rich lively golden colour with a fine but low white head and a spiced apple and blackberry aroma, made from pale and crystal malt and hopped with Challenger and East Kent Goldings.

-A dry, slightly milky and nicely biscuity palate has blackcurrant notes, with a bitter sting in the swallow leading to a delicate leafy finish with slight roasty notes.
+A dry, slightly milky and nicely biscuity palate has blackcurrant notes, with a sting in the swallow leading to a delicate leafy finish with slight roasty notes.
 This is a subtle, elegant and very refreshing beer with an exquisite balance.

 Scoresby Stout